Passive Index Investing is Boring. And it’s Spectacular.

 passive investing is boring

 Most of the financial services industry despises the ascension of passive index investing because it drives investing fees (and their profits) down.
 They have done everything they can to dissuade it.
 And in a number of ways they’ve been successful.
-A shocking 70% of fund assets are still active versus passive, believe it or not.
+A surprising 49% of fund assets are still active versus passive, believe it or not.
 That number is shrinking, but not fast enough.

 Some fund providers have reluctantly followed Vanguard’s model because they have had to in order to avoid becoming completely obsolete.
-And they’ve been grinding their teeth about it the whole way.
+And they’ve been grinding their teeth about it the whole way, whining that passive investing is boring, hands-off, and not fun at all.

 Readers – learn from my failures and the failures of millions of wannabe stock-picking-savants.
 As someone who has tried betting on stocks and actively managed mutual funds, I can attest that there is some fun, excitement, and drama.
 It’s the same kind of fun, excitement, and drama that you get when rolling the dice at your friendly neighborhood casino.
 Over-active management of investments has a very similar allure to gambling.
 And often times, it produces similar results.
 I lost a crapload of money, most investors who go that route do, and you probably will too.